-The Fund aims to achieve its investment objective by investing primarily in a concentrated portfolio of equity securities of companies located worldwide which are listed or traded on Recognised Markets.
-The Fund is a global fund insofar as its investments are not confined or concentrated in any particular geographic region or market.
-The Fund may invest in excess of 20% of its Net Asset Value in securities of issuers from Emerging Markets.
-Where the Fund invests in securities issued in the People's Republic of China, it may do so via the Shanghai-Hong Kong Stock Connect.
+The Fund aims to achieve its investment objective by investing primarily in a concentrated portfolio of equity securities of companies located in European OECD-member countries which are listed or traded on Recognised Markets.
+The investment objective of the Fund is to provide long-term capital appreciation by investing in European equities.
 The Fund will invest at least 80% of its net assets in companies that the Sub-Investment Manager believes adhere to the Fund's environmental, social and governance ("ESG") criteria, as set out below.